2019-20 Fall Winter registration is open

-The City of Ann Arbor is happy to offer an online registration system, provided by Rec1, for our Parks and Recreation programs; as well as for our park reservations and much more.
-Using this new system, allows participants will be able to search and view all classes and programs online in the comfort of their own homes.
+The City of Ann Arbor is happy to offer an online registration system for our Parks and Recreation programs; as well as for our park reservations and much more.

-Use Rec 1 Registration System to log into the new system and register.
+Use Rec 1 Registration System to log into the system and register.
 To verify your resident or nonresident status you can check using our online Residency Website.